ROCm/omniperf/src/docs/introduction.md

 ## Scope

 MI Performance Profiler ([Omniperf](https://github.com/AMDResearch/omniperf)) is a system performance profiling tool for Machine Learning/HPC workloads running on AMD Instinct (tm) Accelerators.
-It is currently built on top of the [ROC Profiler](https://github.com/ROCm-Developer-Tools/rocprofiler) to monitor hardware performance counters.
+It is currently built on top of the [rocProfiler](https://rocm.docs.amd.com/projects/rocprofiler/en/latest/rocprof.html) to monitor hardware performance counters.
 The Omniperf tool primarily targets accelerators in the MI100 and MI200 families.
 Development is in progress to support MI300 and Radeon (tm) RDNA (tm) GPUs.

 ## Features